Samuelcy/google-professional-cloud-architect/Notes/section-22-exploring-iam-and-project-organization-in-google-cloud-platform/IAM and Project Organization.md

 Corporate Directory Federation
-- Federate Cloud Identity or Google Worksapce with your external identity provider (IdP) such as Active Directory or Azure AD
+- Federate Cloud Identity or Google Workspace with your external identity provider (IdP) such as Active Directory or Azure AD
 - Enable Single Sign On:
 	- 1: Users are redirected to an external IdP to authenticate
 	- 2: When users are authenticated, SAML aseertion is sent to Google Sign-In